fin-cli/handbook/commands/theme/auto-updates/status.md

-# wp theme auto-updates status
+# fin theme auto-updates status

 Shows the status of auto-updates for a theme.